 A local authority is accused of going too far demolishing a listed property due to what seems to be a dry rot issue.

-Aberdeenshire Council claims the privately owned listed property at 22/24 Low Street, Banff, Aberdeenshire, is dangerous and beyond economic repair and must come down as soon as possible.
+Aberdeenshire Council claims the privately owned listed property at 22/24 Low Street, Banff, Aberdeenshire, is dangerous and beyond treatment and must come down as soon as possible.

 Town members disagree